Blackmail (2018 film)

 Blackmail (stylised as Blackमेल) is a 2018 Indian Hindi-language black comedy film co-produced and directed by Abhinay Deo.
 The film stars Irrfan Khan, Kirti Kulhari, Arunoday Singh and Divya Dutta in lead roles and is produced by Bhushan Kumar, Krishan Kumar, Apurba Sengupta and Rohit KaduDeshmukh under the banner of T-Series Films and RDP Motion Pictures.
 Blackmail depicts the life of a married-man in his late 30s stuck in a full day-time job and unexciting life but things turn after he finds that his wife is having an extramarital affair.
-The film had its theatrical release in India on 6 April 2018 and turned out to be a flop at the box office.
+The film had its theatrical release in India on 6 April 2018 and turned out to be a Sleeper Hit at the box office.

 Plot

 Dev Kaushal (Irrfan Khan) is a toilet paper sales executive who is leading a dispirited life professionally and personally.

-One day, to surprise his wife Reena Kaushal (Kirti Kulhari) he arrives early from office but instead finds his wife in bed with another man named Ranjit "Tommy" Arora (Arunoday Singh).
-He imagines different scenarios, like killing the lover, killing the wife, but leaves and decides to blackmail him.
+One day, to surprise his wife Reena Kaushal (Kirti Kulhari) he arrives early from the office.
+Instead, he finds his wife in bed with another man named Ranjit "Tommy" Arora (Arunoday Singh).
+Without doing anything, Dev leaves and decides to follow Ranjit to find out more about him.

-Ranjit is married to Dolly Verma (Divya Dutta), who has an influential dad Ranjit is scared of.
-Dev blackmails Ranjit for a sum of 1 lakh.
+Ranjit is married to Dolly Verma (Divya Dutta), who has a rich dad.
+Dev blackmails Ranjit after managing to collect his personal information.
 Ranjit arranges the money from Dolly.
-When Dolly's father asks Ranjit to return the money, he blackmails Reena for 120,000.

-Dev drunkenly reveals everything to his colleague Anand (Pradhuman Singh Mall).
-Reena asks Dev for money, saying that its for her dad's treatment.
-Dev gives her the money and in turn asks Ranjit for more.
-Reena keeps the money in a dust bin which Ranjit collects and leaves it in a trash bin which then Dev collects.
+When Dolly's father asks Ranjit to return the cash, he blackmails Reena.
+Dev reveals his plans to his colleague Anand (Pradhuman Singh Mall).
+Reena asks Dev for money, saying it is for her dad's treatment.
+Dev gives her the money by asking for more from Ranjit.
+Reena keeps the money in a dust bin and Dev collects it, again.

+As this is occurring, Dev's boss (Omi Vaidya) remarks that he is losing market share to bidet manufacturers.
+He is planning to sabotage the city water supply in order to show its population why they need toilet paper.
+He asks Dev to convince the Municipal corporation (India) to shut off the water for 12 hours, but is initially unsuccessful.

-Anand, who has a crush on Prabha Ghatpandey (Anuja Sathe), a colleague, takes her on a date and unintentionally reveals Dev's plans.
-Next day Prabha blackmails Dev.
-Dev confronts Anand, then asks Ranjit for money.
+Anand, who has a crush on Prabha Ghatpandey (Anuja Sathe), a colleague, takes her on a date and reveals Dev's plans.
+The very next day Prabha blackmails Dev for money.
+Dev confronts Anand and then asks Ranjit for money.
 Ranjit in turn asks Reena for money and Reena asks Dev for the money.
-From the cash received earlier Dev transacts the amount to Reena's account, while Reena puts the money in a dustbin.
-Ranjit collects it, and throws it in a dustbin which Dev collects and gives to Prabha.

-Ranjit gets fed up and hires a detective, Chawla (Gajraj Rao).
-Prabha blackmails Dev again.
-Dev meets Prabha and they share an argument in her apartment.
-Prabha slips during the argument and falls, killing her.
-Suddenly Prabha's parents arrive.
-Dev manages to escape by wearing mask made out of a Paper bag.
+From the cash received earlier Dev sends the amount to Reena's account, while Reena puts the money in a dustbin.
+Ranjit collects it and throws it in a dustbin which Dev collects and gives to Prabha.
+Ranjit listens to Reena's advice and hires a detective, Chawla (Gajraj Rao) to catch the blackmailer.
+Prabha blackmails Dev again for more money but he visits her apartment to confront her and they argue.
+Prabha slips on her own during the argument and dies.
+Suddenly Prabha's parents arrive at the apartment.
+Dev manages to escape by wearing a mask made out of a Paper bag.